TierMobility/aws-auth-operator/README.md

 Maps a custom resource definition to an entry in the aws-auth configmap described here: https://docs.aws.amazon.com/eks/latest/userguide/add-user-role.html

-Also logs the changes to the aws-auth configmap to stdout
+Also logs the changes to the aws-auth configmap to stdout.

+An example crd is in the example folder.

 # installation